rjdbcm/Aspidites/.github/ISSUE_TEMPLATE/feature-request.md

 assignees: ''

 ---
+**Please check that you are making a feature request for Aspidites and not the Woma language:**
+- [ ] I understand that this is **not** a [feature request for the Woma programming language](https://github.com/rjdbcm/woma/issues/new/choose).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]